Web apps: Bain, Ratio to Cents; Matthew Yacavone, Xen-calc

 1.0, 1.059, 1.122, 1.189, 1.260, 1.335, 1.414, 1.498, 1.587, 1.682, 1.782, 1.889, 2.0

-Finally, here is the chromatic scale notated using EDO-step notation (n\n-EDO), where n is the nth step in n-EDO.
+Finally, we can also use EDO-step notation (n\n-EDO), where n is the nth step in n-EDO:

 EDO is an abbreviation for equal division of the octave.
 For more information, see the Xenharmonic Wiki article EDO.
-For other important EDOs, see Marc Sabat's article Introduction to EDO tunings on the Ableton website.
+For some other important EDOs, see Marc Sabat's article Introduction to EDO tunings on the Ableton website.

 The cent